terrylinooo/cache-master/README.txt

 1. Upload the plugin files to the `/wp-content/plugins/cache-master` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to the Cache Master menu in Plugins and set your options.

-== Features ==

-* Extremely light-weight and high-performace.
-* Support up to 8 cache drivers such as Redis, Memcache, Memcached, APC, APCu, WinCache, MySQL and SQLite.

 == Copyright ==